Sriharireddy12/Nmap-Web-Interface-Cloud-Scanner/README.md

 Service Version Detection

-OS Detection (if permitted)
+OS Detection (if enabled)

 🎨 Modern Responsive UI
-Clean cybersecurity-themed interface with dark/light mode support.
+Cybersecurity-themed design with dark/light mode support.

-☁️ Cloud-Ready Architecture
+☁️ Cloud Deployment Ready
-Can be deployed on cloud platforms for remote scanning.
+Can be hosted on cloud platforms like Vercel or AWS.

-🧩 API Support (Optional)
+🧩 API Integration Support
-Enables integration with other security tools and automation pipelines.
+Enables automation and integration with other security tools.

-🧑‍💻 Beginner Friendly
+🧑‍🎓 Beginner Friendly
-Ideal for learning Nmap concepts without deep command-line knowledge.
+Perfect for learning Nmap concepts visually.

+🛠️ How It Works

+User enters a target IP or domain.

+The system runs an authorized Nmap scan.

+Scan results are processed on the backend.

+Output is displayed in a user-friendly format on the dashboard.

+🎯 Example Use Cases

+Network security assessment

+Cybersecurity learning projects

+Ethical hacking labs

+Server exposure analysis

+Academic demonstrations